lpinner/yardwiz/README.md

 ------------
 YARDWiz is a simple crossplatform GUI front end for prl's getWizPnP prgram.  getWizPnP is a command line program that allows you (among other things) to list and download recordings from a Beyonwiz DP series PVR over the network using the WizPnP interface.
 YARDWiz draws a lot of inspiration from the Two Wizards WizZilla software.

-I wrote YARDWiz as I wanted a simple getWinPnP GUI that ran on my Linux laptop.

 Screenshots
 -----------
 | Linux | Windows | OSX|